 So in your next sales conversation, don’t worry about getting people to the yes.
 Focus on getting them to the next question.

-Build open-ended questions into your sales processes, and I promise they’ll lead to many more genuine and eager ‘yesses’ and long-lasting professional relationships.
+Build open-ended questions into your sales process, and I promise they’ll lead to more genuine and eager ‘yesses’ and long-lasting professional relationships in the future.